fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 #### Body Description

 * `ticket` - ticket string received from MAX from initial login request (pending validation)
-* `service` - URL encoded string that is the source of the initial login reqfuest
+* `service` - URL encoded string that is the source of the initial login request

 #### Response (JSON)
 Response will be somewhat similar to the original `/login` endpoint.
 More data will be added to the response depending on what we get back from MAX upon validating the ticket.